m0hit-kumar/Bring-The-Menu/issues_assignees.md

 ---
 ---
-name:Adding a sidebar to the app
+Issue6:Adding a sidebar to the app
 about: Create a report to help us improve
 title: ''
 labels: '#21'